H4ndm1x3r/CoH-Pop-Menus/README.md

 # Semi-Customizable Pop-Menus

-So you find yourself interested in some Pop Menus for City of Heroes.
+So you find yourself interested in some Pop-Menus for City of Heroes.
 Well, you've come to the right place!
 Enjoy using existing, well-functioning pop-menus customized to fit your needs with personalized details.

-**@Handmixer** presents:  **Semi-Customizable Pop Menus!**
+**@Handmixer** presents:  **Semi-Customizable Pop-Menus!**

 Currently supports (Reunion) Hamidon Raids, planned to be extended to Itrials and Mothership Raids in the near future.
 <br>